lsst-sqre/semaphore/docs/user-guide/github-app-configuration.rst

     For example, if the source repository is `lsst-sqre/rsp_broadcast`_, the GitHub App must be created in the ``lsst-sqre`` organization.

     **Do not create a public GitHub App.**
-    If the GitHub App is public, it can be installed in any GitHub organization or user.
+    If the GitHub App is public, it can be installed in any GitHub organization or user account.
     Semaphore does not yet support an "accept" list to ensure that only authorized organizations or users can install a public GitHub App.

 Create an app with a template URL